ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T7

 - Demi (33 MP) - Attempt to cause an amount of non-elemental magical damage equal to 25% of the target's maximum HP.
 Magic Defense is not applied.
-- Diskaja (9 MP) (utility) - creates a floating disk that can be used to carry house-sized loads at a vehicle pace for a day
+- Diskaja (9 MP) (utility) - creates a floating disk that can be towed to carry house-sized loads at a vehicle pace for a day
 - Reflectga (50 MP) (single/multi) - Causes Reflect status (20).
 - Regenaga (60 MP) (single/multi) - Causes Regen-Plus status (6).
 - Vanish (24 MP) (single/multi) - Causes Vanish status (4).